DarshanRedddy/mysite/README.md

 - Task Manager — A Django-based web app to manage and track daily tasks.
 - Medication Reminder App — A full-stack project using Django REST + React.
-- Notes API — A simple REST API with CRUD operations using Django REST Framework.

 ---